QDucasse/gigue/README.md

 pipenv shell
 ```

-## CLI and Usage
+## Gigue: CLI and Usage

-Gigue provides two different CLIs: one to generate one binary (and facilities to execute it) and another to generate several binaries, run them and extract information from the logs.
+Gigue supports three different usages and their corresponding CLIs: **Gigue** itself to generate one binary (and facilities to execute it), **Toccata** to generate several binaries, run them and extract information from the logs, and **Prelude** to display helper infos to implement custom instructions for toolchains/processors and generate minimal binaries containing these instructions.

-### Binary Generation and Execution
+### Gigue: Binary Generation and Execution

 The binary generator CLI and its main arguments are the following (others are defined in [`gigue/cli.py`](https://github.com/QDucasse/gigue/blob/main/gigue/cli.py)):
 ```bash